 - Professional internships

-- Classes are small, so you get a lot of individual attention both in and out of the classroom.
+- Small classes, so you get a lot of individual attention both in and out of the classroom.